MicrosoftDocs/Hololens/hololens/hololens2-options.md

 ### **HoloLens 2 (device only)**
 #### Learn about HoloLens 2
-You can choose to use these devices in a commercial environment for your business.
-These devices can be set up to be powerful for any developer or organization.
+Using your HoloLens 2 devices in a commercial environment can be a powerful tool for your business or organization.

 <br>